List of Legion of Super-Heroes members: Batch SW6/New Earth team

 Introduced in Legion of Super-Heroes vol. 4, #24 (December 1991), "Batch SW6" included teenage versions of the original Legion (whose members had all reached adulthood), which appeared in the original continuity until Legion of Super-Heroes vol. 4, #61 (September 1994).
-Batch SW6's roster was equivalent to the original Legion's membership immediately following the team's first encounter with Universo, with Valor and Laurel Gand replacing Superboy, Mon-El and Supergirl (with all three of Triplicate Girl's bodies intact).
+Batch SW6's roster was equivalent to the original Legion's membership immediately following the team's first encounter with Universo, with Valor and Laurel Gand replacing Superboy, Mon-El and Supergirl (and with all three of Triplicate Girl's bodies intact).
 The members of this team were shown to be temporal duplicates of the original Legionnaires created by the Time Trapper.
-Additionally, five non-SW6 members joined: Computo (Danielle Foccart), Dragonmage, Catspaw, Kid Quantum, and the adult Reep Daggle (Chameleon).
+Additionally, five non-SW6 members joined: Computo (Danielle Foccart), Dragonmage, Catspaw, Kid Quantum, and Reep Daggle (Chameleon).

 Reboot members (1994–2004)

-This version of the Legion emerged in the aftermath of Zero Hour, and first appeared in Legion of Super-Heroes vol. 4, #0 (October 1994).
+The 1994 version of the Legion emerged in the aftermath of Zero Hour, and first appeared in Legion of Super-Heroes vol. 4, #0 (October 1994).
 It was revealed in Infinite Crisis #6 (May 2006) that this version of the team inhabits Earth-247.